 Why is database security important?

-Database security helps companies protect their data from a variety of threats, including external attacks like hacking, distributed denial of service (DDoS) attacks, or malware and internal threats like human error and malicious/negligent insiders.
-By protecting information contained within the database, companies avoid losing access to sensitive or proprietary data—or losing that data entirely—and preserve their reputation as a reliable business that protects its assets, people, and customers.
+Database security helps companies protect their data from a variety of threats, including external attacks (e.g. hacking, distributed denial of service (DDoS) attacks and malware) and internal threats (human error and malicious/negligent insiders).
+By protecting the information contained within the database, companies avoid losing access to sensitive or proprietary data – or losing that data entirely – and preserve their reputation as a reliable business that protects its assets, people and customers.

 What are the challenges of database security?

-As more data is generated, collected, and analyzed, it becomes harder to adequately protect it, requiring more visibility and scalability as volumes increase.
+As more data is generated, collected and analysed, it becomes harder to adequately protect it, requiring more visibility and scalability as volumes increase.
 The prominence of edge computing and its accompanying distributed infrastructures increases complexity even further.
-The less centralized a network is from the data center, the more potential access points to that database, along with cloud and multi-cloud environments for specialized workloads.
+The less centralised a network is from the data centre, the more potential access points to that database there are, along with cloud and multicloud environments for specialised workloads.
 Regulatory compliance and guidelines also demand extra procedures and precautions, which often require frequent infrastructure updates and ongoing IT training.

 How do you secure your database server?

-Physical security is twofold: keeping the hard-metal data center secure with locks and security cameras, helping prevent and deter unauthorized direct access.
-Virtually speaking, physical security looks like removing sensitive information from public access, which can include backups, temporary partitions, cloud storage buckets, and web folders.
+Physical security is twofold: keeping the hard-metal data centre secure with locks and security cameras, helping prevent and deter unauthorised direct access.
+Virtually speaking, physical security looks like removing sensitive information from public access, which can include backups, temporary partitions, cloud storage buckets and web folders.
 In general, unless a company is providing database storage, databases should not be publicly available.

-As an extension of physical security, authorized access to the database should only include essential workloads for daily operations.
+As an extension of physical security, authorised access to the database should only include essential workloads for daily operations.
 And each account should have a password that is strong and unique.

 What are database security best practices?

 All companies should abide by rigorous password creation and management protocols.
-In addition to requiring strong passwords, organizations should eliminate password sharing and conduct regular password reviews.
-For instance, whenever a staff member’s clearance changes, because they change positions or leave the company, those accounts should have their permissions adjusted or deactivated.
+In addition to requiring strong passwords, organisations should eliminate password sharing and conduct regular password reviews.
+For instance, whenever a staff member’s clearance changes, because they either change position or leave the company, those accounts should have their permissions adjusted or deactivated.

-Cutting-edge databases will rely on some form of real-time monitoring that observes all user behaviors within the environment and identifies anomalous behavior using tools like artificial intelligence (AI) and machine learning (ML).
-Teams can be alerted to any potential cyber threats and take immediate action.
+Cutting-edge databases will rely on some form of real-time monitoring that observes all user behaviours within the environment and that identifies anomalous behaviour using tools like artificial intelligence (AI) and machine learning (ML).
+Teams can be alerted to any potential cyberthreats and take immediate action.